 Things to do to prevent basement flooding:

 If you still experience a basement flood then you need to know that the faster you remove the water the less water damage will occur.
-Standing water will saturate all building materials, like drywall, floring, baseboards and more.
+Standing water will saturate all building materials, like drywall, flooring, baseboards, and more.
 Trax Restoration is a licensed and certified Water Damage Restoration company with over 15 years of experience and expertise in water damage mitigation.
-We offer 24/7 emergency response and carry industrial strength water extraction and drying equipment to expedite the drying process.
-We wok closely with most home insurance providers and can assist you with documenting your damage.
+We offer 24/7 emergency response and carry industrial-strength water extraction and drying equipment to expedite the drying process.
+We work closely with most home insurance providers and can assist you with documenting your damage.
 Give us a call now: 905-882-3141